Removal from the Bank of Ireland and other lender panels: Why they do it and how to get reinstated

 • How often will this firm be required to re-apply to be reinstated on the Bank of Ireland conveyancing panel?

-• Please can you set out the application protocol to revert back onto the Bank of Ireland conveyancing panel?
+• Can you outline the application protocol to revert back onto the Bank of Ireland conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Bank of Ireland panel reinstatement is to ensure that your firm is not removed off of the Bank of Ireland conveyancing panel in the first place.